-Dementia Friendly Lancaster offers educational opportunities for local businesses to learn how to best serve those impacted by dementia.
-Businesses can participate in a series of training opportunities and earn recognition as a Dementia Friendly Business.
+Dementia Friendly Lancaster offers educational opportunities for local businesses and organizations to learn how to best serve those impacted by dementia.
+Businesses and organizations can participate in training opportunities and earn recognition as a Dementia Friendly businesses.
 Here is how to get involved:

 Connect with Us

-The Dementia Friendly Lancaster County steering committee is comprised of devoted community members, organizations, business and faith-based leaders, as well as those who have been touched by dementia.
+The Dementia Friendly Lancaster County steering committee comprises devoted community members, organizations, business and faith-based leaders, and those who have been touched by dementia.

-As a dementia friendly community, Lancaster County joins Dementia Friendly America (DFA) to provide resources to business and community leaders as well as individuals.
-DFA works to spread and support dementia friendly communities across the United States, to raise public awareness, and reduce stigma through the Dementia Friends USA Initiative.
+Lancaster County joins Dementia Friendly America (DFA) as a dementia-friendly community to provide resources to business and community leaders and individuals.
+DFA works to spread and support dementia-friendly communities across the United States, raise public awareness, and reduce stigma through the Dementia Friends USA Initiative.

-If you'd like more information please contact Steve Klotz, the Dementia Friendly Coordinator, at [email protected] or 717.368.1679.
+If you'd like more information, please get in touch with Steve Klotz, the Dementia Friendly Coordinator, at [email protected] or 717.368.1679.

 • Garden Spot Village